JortSiemes/JNM-Premaster/Vakken/Wetenschapsfilosofie/Tentamenstof.md

 One culture can not hold the correct view, we need all the different perspetives to get best perspective.
 Different perspectives have not been equally heard.

+Universalism is that all people/groups are equal, it therefore doesn't matter who you are.
+- could be flawed, because this could mean like becoming the dominant group.

+Universalism implies that there is a neutral perspective on truths, this is rejected by post-modernism.
+If women bring the feminiene perspective, that is also sexist, there is diversity within group of women.

+Paradox:
+Little to no difference between people = universalism, so group that is not diverse can do exactly the same as group that is very diverse.
+Big difference between people = post-modernism, means that there is something as the female experience, which is also sexist.

+Essense, is what makes something what it is.

 ---